 Diamondback Energy (FANG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the energy exploration and production company had gained 15.27% in the past month.
-In that same time, the Oils-Energy sector gained 10.7%, while the S&P 500 lost 7.66%.
+Heading into today, shares of the energy exploration and production company had gained 17.19% over the past month, outpacing the Oils-Energy sector's gain of 10.99% and the S&P 500's loss of 7.87% in that time.

-Investors will be hoping for strength from Diamondback Energy as it approaches its next earnings release, which is expected to be February 22, 2022.
-The company is expected to report EPS of $3.47, up 323.17% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.69 billion, up 119.45% from the year-ago period.
+Diamondback Energy will be looking to display strength as it nears its next earnings release, which is expected to be February 22, 2022.
+The company is expected to report EPS of $3.41, up 315.85% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.68 billion, up 118.68% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Diamondback Energy.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.49% higher.
-Diamondback Energy is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.23% higher within the past month.
+Diamondback Energy is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Diamondback Energy currently has a Forward P/E ratio of 7.12.
-This valuation marks a premium compared to its industry's average Forward P/E of 5.7.
+In terms of valuation, Diamondback Energy is currently trading at a Forward P/E ratio of 7.02.
+Its industry sports an average Forward P/E of 5.6, so we one might conclude that Diamondback Energy is trading at a premium comparatively.

 Click to get this free report